Skip to Content

 You can easily increase humidity by placing the plant over moist pebbles, and you can even set the planter near a humidifier if you have one.

-If not, you can also consider placing this plant in your bathroom if the area gets enough sunlight.
-You can also keep it close to the bathroom and open the doors once you are done bathing.
+If not, consider placing this plant in your bathroom if the area gets enough sunlight.
+You can keep it close to the bathroom and open the doors after bathing.

 This little trick can also help get Calathea Ornata some humidity.
 Besides this, you can also try misting the leaves, which can help the humidity level.